 Stories that revolve around pets on their own usually come in two types: One where the animal flees willingly and another where they're lost or abandoned.
 In the former case, expect them to stay strays the entire story.
 In the latter case though, they'll often return to their owners or be adopted by someone else.

 This is more common with cats than other pets.
-Dogs and cats are the most popular animals for xenofiction however, in most developed countries stray dogs are uncommon.
+Dogs and cats are the most popular animals for xenofiction; however, in most developed countries, stray dogs are uncommon.
 They're either rare or are quickly caught by humans.
-Stray and feral dogs are seen as more of a hazard, and are more inherently dangerous (dogs can kill a human, whereas small cat species can't kill a human), than a stray cat is, though stray cats are considered more hazardous to the environment than their canine counterparts, and even feral dogs tend to be more tameable than feral cats.
-In contrasy, stray and feral cats are a common sight even in urban areas.
+Stray and feral dogs are seen as more of a hazard, and are more inherently dangerous (dogs can kill a human, whereas small cat species can't kill a human) than a stray cat is, though stray cats are considered more hazardous to the environment than their canine counterparts, and even feral dogs tend to be more tameable than feral cats.
+In contrast, stray and feral cats are a common sight even in urban areas.

 There's a bit of Values Dissonance to these types of stories.
 Many, such as Warrior Cats and Varjak Paw, are written by European writers.
 In the North Americas there is a large "Inside Cat vs Outside Cat" issue, with most animal welfare groups and cat experts citing that cats should exclusively be inside cats and that it's both abusive and bad for the environment if cats are left outside unattended.
 In the UK, however, the opposite is true.
 Leaving your cat inside permanently is seen as abusive and cats are meant to be allowed outside.
 Many adoption agencies won't even adopt out cats if they're intended to be inside cats.
 Australia is in the middle ground: letting your cats outside is a good thing, as long as it's daylight because your cat will screw the environment if they're outside at night.
 Feral animals do exist nevertheless, however North Americans are less likely to glamourize it.